Samikkola/HotelBookingSys/README.md

 The project has a fully functional backend with all core features implemented:
 - Clean Architecture structure with Domain, Application, Infrastructure, API, and Tests layers
 - EF Core + SQLite persistence with migrations and database seeding (30 rooms)
-- Full CRUD/action endpoints for Customers, Rooms, and Reservations
-- Use cases covering customer management, room availability, and reservation lifecycle (create, update dates, cancel, complete)
+- Use cases covering customer management, room availability, and reservation lifecycle (create, update, cancel, complete)
 - Seasonal pricing logic and reservation overlap validation
 - Result Pattern with HTTP status mapping in controllers
 - DTOs for all request and response models
+- Customer endpoints for lookup by email/phone, update, and delete
+- Reservation filtering support (`customerId`, `roomId`, `status`, `fromDate`, `toDate`)
 - GitHub Actions CI pipeline (build & test)
 - Swagger UI integrated and functional
 - Domain unit tests for Reservation, Room and Customer
 - Application unit tests for ReservationUseCases

 🚧 To Do's